Mephastophilis/stonkers/README.md

 Demo done!
 ```

+### empty_portfolio_demo.py
+Similar to the `stonkers_demo.py`, but this demo loads the `demo_portfolio.yml` and converts the hodlings to zero for all the stocks.
+Then it runs the `stock_buy_advisor` method on the empty portfolio.
+This simulates what stocks one would buy with an inital investment of $3000 based on the investment goals set out in `demo_portfolio.yml`.

 ## Future Work:
 - Add historical strategy calculations: e.g. How much money would your strategy yield over the last year if you were investing $1000 and rebalancing the portfolio once a month.
 - Add plotting functionality: